vuejs/vuepress/packages/docs/docs/config/README.md

 ### palette.styl

-If you wish to apply simple color overrides to the styling of the [default preset](https://github.com/vuejs/vuepress/blob/master/packages/@vuepress/core/lib/client/style/config.styl) or define some color variables for using later, you can create an `.vuepress/styles/palette.styl` file.
+To apply simple color overrides to the styling of the [default preset](https://github.com/vuejs/vuepress/blob/master/packages/@vuepress/core/lib/client/style/config.styl) or define some color variables for using later, you can create a `.vuepress/styles/palette.styl` file.

 There are a few color variables you can tweak: